suuniqo/mc-daemon/README.md

 > [!TIP]
 > Rather than running the program interactively, it is recommended to set it up as a background daemon or service for continuous operation.
 For Linux see [systemd guide](https://akashrajpurohit.com/blog/keep-your-services-running-in-the-background-with-systemd/).

+6. Finally, add the Discord bot to your guild through an OAuth2 link in the Discord Developer Portal.

+> [!WARNING]
+> In the Discord Developer Portal, ensure that:
+> - On the Bot section of the application you toggle Message Content Intent.
+> - When creating the OAuth2 link you grant the bot administrator permissions.

 ## Configuration
 `mc-daemon` can be easily configured through a `.env` file.